 - Everyone in the sales team knows conversations that have been had with clients.

-- Generally speaking they are a subscription based model with many offering a free subscription for small accounts that begin to charge once you use the software more and more.
+- Generally speaking, they are a subscription-based model with many offering a free subscription for small accounts that begin to charge once you increase the use of the software.

 What are the issues with Cloud Computing?

 - Security; like with most things internet-related, computer passwords need to be carefully stored so people can’t access your private information.

 - They are subscription-based so you have to continue the subscription in order to keep the data.

 - Ensuring continuality of service is vital especially if another company buys out your provider.

 - There may be issues of ownership and copyright as you are sending your information to a third party – read the terms and conditions if possible.